 Think about Manufacturing.
-Plants today are adopting more and more automation, robotics, AI and more, in their quest to increase productivity and remain competitive.
+Plants today are adopting more and more automation, robotics, and AI in their quest to increase productivity and remain competitive.

-Due to the scope, scale and precision of their supply chains and operational complexity, one sector that must pay special attention to short and long term skills gaps, labor shortages and labor continuity is the automotive industry.
+Due to the scope, scale, and precision of their complex supply chains, one sector that must pay special attention to short and long-term labor challenges is the automotive industry.

 According to research carried out by the Automotive Industry Action Group in collaboration with Deloitte, more than half of OEMs and suppliers believe they will face a high level of difficulty if appropriate action isn't taken to close the gap between the rate at which the industry is losing experienced workers and the rate at which it's acquiring new workers.

-Industrial manufacturers today need to have strategic manufacturing crisis staffing solutions that address labor shortages and limited talent availability.
+Industrial manufacturers today need to have strategic manufacturing staffing solutions that address limited talent availability.

-The first step is to prioritize key roles and then develop in house or source contingent staffing solutions.
+The first step is to prioritize key roles and then develop in-house or sourced contingent staffing solutions.
 Keep in mind that different agencies and contingent staffing solutions offer a variety of staffing deployment capabilities which you can then map to meet your different manufacturing staffing needs.

 The potential for supply chain interruptions is a constant concern for OEMs and suppliers.
 After all, 51 percent of all disruptions in the auto supply chain originate below the first tier.
 Today Tier 1 suppliers need ways to not just monitor their sub-suppliers better in order to assess and mitigate risk, but also limit damage when an issue does arise.